 Poor diet is one of the most common causes of low energy.
 If you are not getting the proper nutrients, your body will not be able to function at its best.
+The old adage comes to mind that “You are what you eat”.
 It can lead to fatigue and a lack of energy.

 Lack of exercise is another common cause of low energy.
 When you don’t get enough physical activity, your body becomes sluggish and tired.
 It can severely impact your ability to stay energized throughout the day.

 Stress, anxiety, and depression are all common causes of low energy.
 These conditions can cause you to feel drained and exhausted both physically and emotionally.

 Hormonal imbalance is another possible cause of low energy.
 When your hormones are out of balance, it can affect your overall energy level.
 You can consult your doctor and try hormone replacement therapy to improve your energy and sex drive.